tvaneerd/today/aug24_unsigned.md

 (Note: if the language made implicit conversion to unsigned an error, or some other similar but impossible because it would break the world change, then unsigned might be fine)

+P.S. `unsigned` is great for bit flags, or for when you really want mod 2^n behaviour, like in an unique (until rollover) ID, or an index into circular queue maybe, etc.

 ---

 See also Bjarne Stroustrup, Herb Sutter, Andrei Alexandrescu, Sean Parent, Scott Meyers, Chandler Carruth, Michael Wong, and Stephan T. Lavavej: https://youtube.com/watch?v=Puio5dly9N8